everii-Group/mocoapp-api-docs/sections/activities.md

   -H 'Content-Type: application/json' \
 ```

+{: .note }
-⚠️ The timer is only available for activities on the current day.
+The timer is only available for activities on the current day.
 If timer cannot be started a 422 will be returned.

 ## PATCH /activities/{id}/stop_timer